peacemakr-io/peacemakr-java-sdk/README.md

 # Peacemakr Java SDK

-A cloud or on-prem backed SDK that which provides simple, backward compatible, and secure Crypto with built in Key Lifecycle Management.
+This SDK provides simple, backward compatible, and secure Application Layer Cryptography with built in Key Lifecycle Management.

 ## QuickStart: Integrating with this SDK